orsonteodoro/oiledmachine-overlay/README.md

 llvm-runtimes/compiler-rt[cfi,ubsan]
 llvm-runtimes/compiler-rt-sanitizers[cfi,ubsan]

-For this overlay only, ARCH=amd64 users without CET ar

 ### 2023 policy

 Due to recent hacking near the beginning of the year (or earlier) of a prominent